 Keep in mind these general principles:

 - Getting a spending card into the hands of your newly enrolled customers as soon as possible is a crucial step to increasing engagement and retaining customers.
-You can get up to a 30% higher retention rate when customers can spend right after signup.
+You can get a significantly higher retention rate when customers can spend right after signup.

 - The conventional method of signing up a customer for a physical card and then shipping it several days later introduces a gap between signup and spending during which a customer can lose interest and never come back.